microsoft/windows-ai-studio-templates/tutorials/03_structured_output/README.md

 # Tutorial 03: Apply Structured Outputs using JSON Schema

 When building AI applications, getting consistent and machine-readable responses is crucial.
 Using unstructured text responses has many drawbacks:
-- Require complex parsing logic
+- Requires complex parsing logic
 - Can vary in format between responses
 - May include unwanted information
 - Are difficult to validate

-Structured outputs is a feature that ensures the model will always generate responses that adhere to your supplied [JSON Schema](https://json-schema.org/overview/what-is-jsonschema).
-Modern AI models like GPT-4o, and Gemini support JSON mode, allowing you to define the exact structure you want.
+Structured outputs ensure the model will always generate responses that adhere to your supplied [JSON Schema](https://json-schema.org/overview/what-is-jsonschema).
+Modern AI models like GPT-4o and Gemini support JSON mode, allowing you to define the exact structure you want.

 ## What you will learn
 - Apply **Structured Outputs** for the prompts in `Prompt Builder`